MaterializeInc/materialize/doc/developer/design/20220226_multiwriter_persist.md

 A read handle of a persistent collection is described by a merged area version and a compaction frontier. **Readers of a collection must use the batches referred to by their current merged area version for any reads at times not beyond the merged area's `upper`.
-For times beyond `upper` the pending area is used instead.**
+For times beyond `upper` the pending areas are used instead.**

 This behavior is the key to allow the PERSIST CONTROLLER to decide with certainty which batches are reachable and perform background garbage collection of unreachable batches.

-When a reader wants to read at a time `t` that is beyond the merged area's `upper` there might be multiple batches in the pending area that include that time.
-This can happen in the case of multiple writers writing out a definite collection.
-Readers are free to choose which batches to select based on any strategy.
-For example, a reader could pick a writer shard to follow and only switch to a different shard if its current shard is falling behind too much.
-The trade-off for switching which shard is followed is the additional work that needs to be done if the frontiers of the batches don't exactly line up.
+When a reader wants to read at a time `t` that is beyond the merged area's `upper` there might be multiple pending areas (due to multiple writers) containing a batch that includes that time.
+Readers are free to choose which pending area to read from based on any strategy.
+For example, a reader could pick a pending area to follow and only switch to a different one if its current pending area is falling behind too much.
+The trade-off for switching which pending area is followed is the additional work that needs to be done if the frontiers of the batches don't exactly line up.

 Readers continually try to discover newly minted merged area versions and increase their associated version to that, indicating that they will never use